Introduction

 Git rebase

 The git rebase command is used for moving or combining a series of commits to an entirely new base commit.
-The most important benefit of this command is the clear history, which is important for an effective work on Git.
-There exist two modes of git rebase command: standard and interactive.
+The most important benefit of this command is a clear history, which is important for effective work in Git.
+There are two modes of the git rebase command: standard and interactive.
 In standard mode you can use git rebase to apply commits in the current working branch to the passed branch head.
 With the help of interactive mode you can maintain the project history clean.
-To run the interactive mode add the -i option to git rebase.
+To run the interactive mode add the -i option to git rebase:

-Each of Git commits has a log message, which explains what happens in the commit.
-While rebasing run the following commands on the commits for editing commit messages.
+Each Git commit has a log message that explains what happened in the commit.
+During an interactive rebase, you can use the following commands to edit commit messages:

-• Use “r” command, which stands for reword, to pauses the rebase playback and rewrite the individual commit message.
+rcommand, which stands for reword, to pause the rebase playback and rewrite the individual commit message. - The

-• “s” command, standing for squash, will pause all the commits marked s, and you will receive a prompt for modifying the separate commit messages into a combined one.
+scommand, standing for squash, will pause all the commits markeds, and you will receive a prompt for modifying the separate commit messages into a combined one. - The

 Squash commits for a clean history

 The squash command specifies the commits that you want to merge into the previous ones.
-Here Git opens the text editor and prompts for combining the specific commit message.
+Git opens the text editor and prompts for combining the specific commit messages.
 The following infographic perfectly demonstrates the process.

 The commits that have been modified with a git rebase command have different IDs than the original ones.
 If the previous commits are rewritten, the commits which are marked with pick will have an entirely new ID.